 Since we don’t know which things are so beneficial to us, we don’t know which things to pray for. that’s our problem, and that’s the problem that God is going to help us overcome, through the use of His Spirit.
 So that answers one question; What is God going to accomplish?
 He’s going to help us overcome our problem of not knowing what we should be praying for.

 How is he going to overcome that problem?
 Is God going to pray to Himself, and ask Himself to give us what we need?
 No, He’s not going to do that, because God already knows what we need, and He knows what He wants us to have!
 God knows what is “necessary” for us to have, that which is according to His will.

 So what’s He going to do about it?
 He’s going to GIVE us what we need!
 He’s going to give us exactly what he wants us to have!
 And how’s He going to do that?
 He’s going to use the power of His Holy Spirit, to give us what is necessary for us to have.. the things which He desires for us to have.
 That is what we call, the providence of God.

 God is not going to pray to Himself, on our behalf.
 That doesn’t even sound logical does it?
 Instead, he’s going to give us what we need, through the power of His Holy Spirit.
 Why is God going to do that?
 Because He loves us!
 And so because of God’s “providential care”, He gives us what we need, and what is necessary, to bring us, in line with His will.

 The meaning of..
 “Intercedes”

 Some versions say; “..the Spirit intercedes for us..”, and some say; “..the Spirit makes intercession”.
-There’s a couple of different meaning for the original word.
+There’s a couple of different meanings for the original word.
 The most common meaning for the word is.. “a chance meeting, during which you might converse”.
 But this is no “chance meeting”.
-This is the will of God we’re talking about here. so then, that meaning doesn’t apply.
+This is the will of God we’re talking about here.
+So then, that meaning doesn’t apply.